lpod/lpod-docs/level0.rst

     Removes the element and all its descendants.

 get_parent()
-    Returns the parent of the calling element, or null if the calling element doesn't belong to a document or is the top element of the document.
+    Returns the element that is the parent of the calling element, if any.
+    Returns null if the calling element is not contained in another element (i.e. if it's itself a root element or a free element).

 get_root()
-    Returns the root element (i.e. the top ancestor) of the document that contains the calling element.
+    Returns the root element (i.e. the top ancestor element) of the calling element.
 Returns the calling element itself if it's a root, or a free element.